kristopherjohnson/KJYield/README.md

 })
 ```

-Or you can generate a deck of playing cards like this:
+Or you can generate a deck of playing cards:

 ```swift
 let suits = ["Clubs", "Diamonds", "Hearts", "Spades"]